"... Belgrade-born Milena Kitic, is a real find, with a voice as golden as her hair. Tall and elegant, she is one of those rare

 has performed numerous roles with opera

-companies around the world in the last two decades.
+companies around the world in the last three decades.

 Perhaps best known for her performance as the title role